AigangNetwork/aigangnetwork.github.io/bugbounty.md

 *Please note that the TEAM will decide which level will be assigned for the issue and what reward will be paid.*

-*We created the form where you can register for reward: //TODO: Add Link*
+*We created the form where you can register for reward: [https://goo.gl/forms/xJJpOnlw22LGkVbl1](https://goo.gl/forms/xJJpOnlw22LGkVbl1)*

 ## Testing Targets